-Bob and Brian made us French press coffee this morning — yum!
+As Ed and I broke camp in Reeves Falls this morning, Bob and Brian made us French press coffee – yum!
 Then it was time to hit the trail.

 The first few hours of hiking took us through a lot of wet grass, water and mud.
 Ugh.
 But then we began climbing, and got our first few views of Lake Superior!
 I know it’s the largest freshwater lake in the world by volume.
 I know how massive all of the Great Lakes are.
 But it is still so impressive to see her from the trail – she is so enormous!

-We also enjoyed hearing more grouse drumming and a woodpecker busily pecking away (but couldn’t spot him); there were also lots of little wood frogs hopping around.
-We also heard a deer make this interesting whistle/snort, which I’m guessing was to scare us away from a baby.
+We also enjoyed hearing more grouse drumming and a woodpecker busily pecking away, but couldn’t spot either.
+There were also lots of little wood frogs hopping around.
+Oh, and we also heard a deer make this interesting whistle/snort, which I’m guessing was to scare us away from a baby.